dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

 # Brief Tour of the Redistricting Toolbar
 The following is a brief tour of the basics of SchoolSite Redistricting Extension using the sample data which is copied onto your hard drive during software installation.
 The sample data is installed under the following folder by default:

 C:\Davis Demographics\GIS_SampleData

 ## Open the Existing Sample Plan
-To open an exisitng plan , Catalog Pane > Maps > Sample Plan
+To open an exisitng plan , Catalog Pane > Maps > myFirstPlan

 ## Choose Statistics
 Before attempting to redistrict, it is helpful to view the current resident student population by grade for each school.